itzrossyo/Birmingham-egg-milestone-project/README.md

 To fork the Birmingham Egg repository:

 1. Log in (or sign up) to Github.
-2. Go to the repository for this project, Birmingham-egg-milestone-project.
+2. Go to the repository for this project, Birmingham-egg-Project !(https://github.com/itzrossyo/Birmingham-egg-milestone-project/tree/main)
 3. Click the Fork button in the top right corner.

 #### How to Clone